DIR Return Create A Forum - Home

 you that we are hurting.

-A good place to start is by getting familiar with the Truth and
+> A good place to start is by getting familiar with the Truth

-Talk to your friends and neighbours about the need for real
+Commission.
+Talk to your friends and neighbours about the need

-Indigenous justice in Canada.
-When Indigenous groups organize
+for real Indigenous justice in Canada.
+When Indigenous groups

-protests and marches, show up and support them.
-And make sure
+organize protests and marches, show up and support them.
+And

-your elected representatives know that they will never be
+make sure your elected representatives know that they will never

-re-elected if they are silent in the face of injustice.
-Sooner
+be re-elected if they are silent in the face of injustice.

-or later, when we have an election in this country, refuse to
+Sooner or later, when we have an election in this country,

-vote for political leaders who talk the talk without walking the
+refuse to vote for political leaders who talk the talk without

 Where are your allies?
 Many of them are trying to immigrate to